beasiteri/Redux-project1/README.md

     * __subscribe()__ - used to provide a listener function the store will call when the state changes
     * __dispatch()__ - used to make changes to the store's state

+The app handle adding, removing and toggling todo items.